matxakav/OT-NWbasedOnGNS3/gns3/README.md

 For GNS3 server to make use of local forwarding, we use this `~/.config/GNS3/2.2/gns3_server.conf` configuration in the home desktop.

 - Note that we start the console port from `5001`.
 This is because port `5000` is occupied in our Mac laptop, so we discarded that port.
 It is up to you to decide your console port range, and GNS3 server should have at least 40 available ports for our ICS network to start.
+- Note that we also add port 8101 and 8181 and a host "onos", which is for the ONOS SDN controller.

 ```conf
 [Server]